 - Earn an Associate’s or Bachelor’s Degree in Land Surveying from a college with a curriculum approved by ABET (the Accreditation Board for Engineering and Technology).
 You must also do an internship, complete a portfolio, and pass the state surveying exam.

 - OR go to work for a land surveyor and gain 6 years of progressive experience, complete a portfolio, and pass the state surveying exam.

 Are there schools for land surveying in Vermont?

-While no schools in Vermont offer academic degrees in land surveying, Vermont Technical College does offer several classes in the field to get you started.
-There are also several surveying programs available in New England.
+While no schools in Vermont offer academic degrees in land surveying, Vermont Technical College does offer classes in the field to get you started.
+There are also several surveying programs available in the Northeast.

 Surveying sounds like an interesting career, but is it practical?

 According to the Bureau of Labor and Statistics, there were over 46,000 Professional Land Surveyors in 2020 with a median pay rate of $65,590 per year.
 The average age of today's surveyors is 58 years old, which means that in less than 10 years, nearly half of the Surveyors now employed will be retiring, opening up positions for more than 20,000 new professionals.

 What are my job prospects one I become a surveyor?

 There are a number of services that only a licensed Professional Surveyor is allowed to provide, specifically those related to the location of property boundaries, but Surveyors also provide a wide variety of land related services such as location, topography, spatial position, and land use planning.
 Basically, anything related to land location and use will generally require the services of a Professional Surveyor.